elucian/bee/syntax/overview.md

 ## Syntax Overview

-For syntax notation I use a very simple convention:
+Syntax notation I use a very simple convention:

 * I use suggestive names to represent identifiers;
 * I use "..." to represent repetitive sequences;